 The table below breaks down number of semesters between admission and graduation.
 One year includes three semesters (Fall, Spring and Summer).
-Time toward graduation is influenced by a number of factors, including part time or full time status and number of courses taken per semester.
-The AY2013-14 cohort includes all students admitted in approved, qualified and provisional status.
+Time toward graduation is influenced by a number of factors, including part time or full-time status and number of courses taken per semester.
+The AY2016-17 cohort includes all students with admitted, approved, qualified and provisional status.

 |Cumulative Number of Students||Cumulative Percent of Cohort|